Visa policy of Ireland: Short stay visa waiver programme

-The Irish short stay visa waiver programme was introduced in July 2011 and allows citizens of the below 17 countries to enter Ireland if they are holders of a valid UK 'C' visa (short stay visa).
-The scheme is not applicable to those who are "Visitors in Transit" and "Visitors seeking to enter for the purpose of marriage or to enter a civil partnership".
-The visa waiver is only for those who have cleared immigration in the United Kingdom and have been granted leave for up to 180 days in the UK.
-Participants can enter Ireland visa-free for up to 90 days or until the end of their current permission to remain in the UK, whichever is shorter.
+The Irish short stay visa waiver programme was introduced in July 2011 and allows citizens of the countries below to enter Ireland if they are holders of a valid UK 'C' visa (short stay visa), have cleared immigration in the United Kingdom and have been granted leave for up to 180 days in the UK.
+They can enter Ireland visa-free for up to 90 days or until the end of their current permission to remain in the UK, whichever is shorter.
 They may enter Ireland from a country other than the UK as long as both their visa and their permission to remain in the UK have not expired.
+The scheme is not applicable to those who travel to the UK without a visa, are "visitors in transit", "visitors seeking to enter for the purpose of marriage or to enter a civil partnership", or long term visitors.

-The scheme also applies to citizens from Kuwait, Oman, and Qatar who have entered the UK with an Electronic Visa Waiver as long as those citizens have arrived in Ireland directly from the UK.
-The scheme was initially set to run until 31 October 2012 but was extended for four years until 31 October 2016.
-It was extended again until 31 October 2021.
-And then it was extended again until 31 October 2026.
+The scheme was initially set to run until 31 October 2012 but was later extended to 31 October 2016, then to 31 October 2021, then again to 31 October 2026.

-Citizens of the above 16 countries who hold a UK or Schengen long-term visa or residence permit still need to apply for an Irish visa, but will have the application fee waived.
+Citizens of the above countries who hold a UK or Schengen long-term visa or residence permit still need to apply for an Irish visa, but will have the application fee waived.

 British-Irish Visa Scheme

 Ireland and the United Kingdom have agreed on a joint British-Irish Visa Scheme (BIVS) in 2014.
 Under the agreement between Ireland and United Kingdom, citizens of the following countries who hold a valid UK visa endorsed with BIVS and who have cleared immigration in the United Kingdom can visit Ireland visa-free for up to 90 days (or until their current permission to enter/remain in the UK, whichever is shorter).

 Similar to those eligible under the Visa Waiver Programme, they may enter Ireland from a country other than the UK as long as both their visa and their permission to remain in the UK have not expired.